razroo/string-to-id/README.md

+DEPRECATED WONT WORK UINT32 not large enough to make this happen.

 # String To Id Open Source Repo

 Some open source vector libraries like [qdrant](https://qdrant.tech/), are limited in the sense that an ID must be an (unsigned) integer or UUID.